podaac/hydrocron-api/README.md

+> [!IMPORTANT]
+> The code in this repository has been moved to https://github.com/podaac/hydrocron.

 ## Overview
 Hydrocron API is a new tool that implements functionalities that will allow hydrologists to have direct access to filtered data from our newest satellites.